 Executive Director

-Joelle is a multidisciplinary theatre artist, working primarily as a director, actor, costume designer, and producer based out of Vancouver, British Columbia, and is a lover of good conversation, Dungeons and Dragons, and comfortable shoes.
+Joelle is a multidisciplinary theatre artist, working primarily as a director, actor, costume designer, and producer based out of Vancouver, British Columbia, and is a hoarder of books, lover of Dungeons and Dragons and comfortable shoes, and a self named tea sommolier.
 Growing up in the back woods of northern British Columbia, Joelle quickly developed a love for theatre in an effort to entertain herself and moved to the Lower-Main Land to complete her BFA in Acting from the School of the Arts, Media and Culture at TWU.

-Over the years, Joelle has developed a passion for historical study which has been cultivated by spontaneous travel too far off places and working in historical sites such as Barkverille BC as a Historical Interpreter and Mackin House in Coquitlam.
+Over the years, Joelle has developed a passion for historical study which has been cultivated by spontaneous travel too far off places and working in historical tourism at Barkerville, and leading tours with Forbidden Vancouver.
 Because of this deep desire to do research for hours upon hours, Joelle loves to combine her passion for theatre and history, hoping to bring a new light to her work, by delving into our worlds history, light and dark, to better understand human nature, whether that be through new an innovative works or reimagining classic stories.
 She dreams of continually telling the stories of people who have been forgotten and giving a voice to those who have previously had none.

-Directing credits include; Little Women: A Workshop, Cariboo Magi (Far From the Tree), Nosegate (Chantal Gallant/Vancouver Fringe), Julie- Assistant Director (Untold Wants/Alma Maters), The Wooden Pear, and Jane Eyre: The Musical- Assistant Director (SAMC Theatre).
+Directing/Writing credits include; The Pink Unicorn, Little Women: A Workshop, Cariboo Magi (Far From the Tree), Nosegate (Chantal Gallant/Vancouver Fringe), Julie- Assistant Director (Untold Wants/Alma Maters), The Wooden Pear, and Jane Eyre: The Musical- Assistant Director (TWU).

-Playwright Credits Include: Little Women: A workshop, Little Women: An Audio Play- Script adapter (Far From the Tree), Fight or Flight (SAMC Theatre).
+Playwright Credits Include: The Marvelous Misadventures of Boofus and Schmoozle- Co-Writer, Little Women: A workshop, Little Women: An Audio Play- Script adapter (Far From the Tree), Fight or Flight (TWU).

 To see what Joelle does when not working on theatre, follow her on instagram @jojo.wyminga